Its time to get organised and plan the final stretch for 2019

 If you are registered for GST, equipment purchases made before 30 June can claim a GST refund in your June BAS return.
 This is a great way to front load a cash injection.

-Ensure that any loans to shareholders for companies are covered by a valid Div 7a compliant loan agreements and is being repaid in the appropriate manner.
+Ensure that any loans to shareholders for companies are covered by a valid Div 7a compliant loan agreement and is being repaid in the appropriate manner.
 If not sure please ask.

 Although tax laws are complex and constantly changing, there are always opportunities to legitimately minimise your tax liability.